gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScanner.md

 ```

 ### -Profile
-Note: For the scanner from the unified labeling client, this parameter is required.
-From version 2.7.0.0, we recommend using Cluster switch instead of Profile switch.

 Specifies that the scanner uses a named database name for its configuration.

+- **Unified labeling client:** Using this parameter or the **Cluster** parameter is required.
+Starting in version 2.7.0.0, we recommend using the **Cluster** parameter instead.

+    For the scanner from the unified labeling client, which must be installed with a Profile or Cluster name, the database name created is **AIPScannerUL_\<profile/cluster_name>.**

-If this parameter is not specified for the scanner from the classic client, the default database name for the scanner is AIPScanner_\<computer_name>.
-When you specify a profile name, this database name changes to AIPScanner_\<profile_name>.
+- **Classic client:** If this parameter is not specified for the scanner from the classic client, the default database name for the scanner is **AIPScanner_\<computer_name>.** When you specify a profile name, this database name changes to **AIPScanner_\<profile_name>.**

-For the scanner from the unified labeling client, which must be installed with a profile name, the database name created is AIPScannerUL_\<profile_name>.

-If the database doesn't exist when the scanner is installed, the Install-AIIPScanner command creates it.
+If the database doesn't exist when the scanner is installed, the [Install-AIPScanner](Install-AIPScanner.md) command creates it.

 ```yaml
 Type: String